-In western Texas, USA, there often exists a boundary between warm humid air to the east, and warm dry air to the west (Fig. 12.35).
+In western Texas, USA, there often exists a boundary between warm humid air to the east, and warm dry air to the west (Fig. 12.36).
 This boundary is called the dryline.
 Because the air is hot on both sides of the boundary, it cannot be labeled as a warm or cold front.
 The map symbol for a dryline is like a warm front, except with open semicircles adjacent to each other, pointing toward the moist air.

-Moist air on the east side comes from the Gulf of Mexico, while the dry air comes from the semiarid plateaus of Mexico and the Southwestern USA.
-Drylines are observed during roughly 40 to 50% of all days in spring and summer, in that part of the world.
+Drylines are observed during roughly 40 to 50% of all days in spring and summer in that part of the world.
 Similar drylines are observed in other parts of the world.

-During midday through afternoon, convective clouds are often triggered along the drylines.
+During midday through afternoon, convective clouds are often triggered along the drylines as the less-dense moist air rides over the denser dry air.
 Some of these cloud bands grow into organized thunderstorm squall lines that can propagate east from the dryline.

 Drylines need not be associated with a wind shift, convergence, vorticity, nor with low pressure.
 Hence, they do not satisfy the definition of a front.
 However, sometimes drylines combine with troughs to dynamically contribute to cyclone development.

-Drylines tend to move eastward during the morning, and return westward during evening.
+Drylines in the southwestern USA tend to move eastward during the morning, and return westward during evening.
 This diurnal cycle is associated with the daily development of a convective mixed layer, interacting with the sloping terrain, via the following mechanism.

+Between the Gulf of Mexico (at sea level) and the high-desert plateau of west Texas and New Mexico (roughly 1.5 km above sea level) is a broad region of sloping terrain.
 Over the high plateaus to the west, deep hot turbulent mixed layers can form in the late afternoon.
-By night and early morning, after turbulence decays, this thick dry layer of hot air over the plateau becomes a non-turbulent residual layer with nearly adiabatic lapse rate (Fig. 12.36a).
+By night and early morning, after turbulence decays, this thick dry layer of hot air over the plateau becomes a non-turbulent residual layer with nearly adiabatic lapse rate (Fig. 12.37a).
 Westerly winds advect this dry air eastward, where it overrides cooler, humid air at lower altitudes.
 Between that elevated residual layer and the moister air below is a strong stable layer such as a temperature inversion.

 After sunrise, the warm ground causes a convective mixed-layer to form and grow.
-The mixed-layer depth is shown by the dashed line in Fig. 12.36b.
+The mixed-layer depth is shown by the dashed line in Fig. 12.37b.
 Because the ground is higher in the west, the top of the mixed layer is able to reach the dry residual-layer air in the west earlier than in the east.
 When this dry air is entrained downward into the air below, it causes the surface humidity to drop.